Murder of Teresa Cormack

 Teresa Maida Cormack (18 June 1981 – 19 June 1987) was a six-year-old murder victim from Napier, New Zealand.
-After fifteen years, advances in genetic analysis led to conviction of Jules Mikus (28 September 1958 – 6 December 2019) for the crime.
+After fifteen years, advances in genetic analysis led to the conviction of Jules Mikus (28 September 1958 – 6 December 2019) for the crime.
 He had been identified as a potential suspect early in the investigation, but had offered an alibi that was accepted at the time.

-Murder and death
+Murder

-Teresa lived in Napier, New Zealand, with her mother, Kelly Piggot, and her younger sister Sara.
-Although reluctant to go to school on the day after her birthday, Cormack departed home on her normal walking route to Richmond Primary School, which was a short distance from where she lived.
-However, she did not go to school and instead wandered the streets in the suburb of Maraenui for around an hour.
+Cormack lived in Napier, New Zealand, with her mother, Kelly Piggot, and her younger sister Sara.
+On Friday, 19 June 1987, the day after her sixth birthday, Cormack departed home on her normal walking route to Richmond Primary School, a short distance from home.
+She was reported missing to the police that evening after she failed to return home.
+It was later discovered that she had not arrived at school that morning.

-Eight days later, Cormack's body was discovered at the base of a tree on Whirinaki Beach by a woman walking her dog.
+On the morning of Saturday 27 June 1987, Cormack's body was discovered at the base of a tree on Whirinaki Beach by a woman walking her dog.
 An autopsy revealed that she had been raped and suffocated.

 Investigation

 Three male pubic hairs were found orally and in her underwear, and semen was found vaginally on Cormack's body.
 However, genetic fingerprinting at the time was not advanced enough to find her killer.

-Jules Mikus (born 28 September 1958), who committed many sex crimes as a teenager, was questioned by police and provided samples of his saliva and blood.
-Mikus provided an alibi for the time the abduction was believed to have occurred.
-Afterwards, he was excluded as a suspect.
+Jules Mikus, born 28 September 1958, drew interest from police due to his record of sex offenses that began when he was a teenager.
+Mikus was asked to provide blood and saliva samples and was later photographed at his home.
+It was decided at the time that he was not an eligible suspect due to an alibi he'd provided for the assumed time of her disappearance.